jim-easterbrook/pyctools/README.rst

 Core technologies
 -----------------

-Pyctools will use `Guild <https://github.com/sparkslabs/guild>`_ at its core.
+Pyctools uses `Guild <https://github.com/sparkslabs/guild>`_ at its core.
 This is ideally suited to writing "reactive" components that do nothing until a video frame arrives on their input, then process the frame and (probably) send it to their output.
 Guild makes it easy to interconnect such processes.

-Although Pyctools will be written in Python this should not have any adverse impact on processing speeds.
+Although Pyctools is written in Python this does not have any adverse impact on processing speeds.
-All the computationally intensive work should be done in C/C++/Ada/whatever - as long as it can be interfaced to Python it can be used.
+All the computationally intensive work is done in Python extensions.
-I'm hoping to be able to use a range of existing image processing libraries.
+These can be written in a variety of languages, but I've found `Cython <http://cython.org/>`_ easiest to use.

-Pyctools will be primarily targeted at Python3.
+Pyctools is primarily targeted at Python3.
-I expect there will be some libraries that are only available in Python2 for a while yet, but I hope that situation won't last much longer.
+There are some libraries that are only available in Python2 for a while yet, but I hope that situation won't last much longer.
 My intention is to write Python3 that's compatible with Python2, not *vice versa*.

-Pyctool components should be configurable in a consistent manner, using a tree of configuration objects that can be introspected.
-This will allow development of a GUI to assemble networks of components that can then (optionally) be run as a batch script.

 Metadata
 --------